Configuration Export and Import

 2. ConfigurationData Loss PreventionSettingsExport Configuration.

-3. Export your Enterprise DLP configuration.
+3. Click Export to export your Enterprise DLP configuration.

 Enterprise DLP exports the following configuration objects: